Highland Lakes Christmas Lights Guide

 - In Llano’s Badu Park is Starry, Starry Nights.
 The lights illuminate the park and the Llano River.

-- Burnet County shows off its county courthouse in Burnet with lights on the square.
-The annual Christmas on the Square includes a parade and vendors then the lighting of the courthouse.
-You can still see the lights every evening as you stroll along downtown businesses.
+- Burnet shows off its Christmas spirit at three locations: the courthouse, Wallace Riddell Park, and Hamilton Creek Park.
+The annual Christmas on the Square includes a parade, a snow play area, and vendors before the lighting of the courthouse.
+You can see the lights every evening as you stroll along downtown businesses.

-- In Granite Shoals, you can walk through the ever-growing Christmas by the Highway display just off of RR 1431.
+- In Granite Shoals, walk through the ever-growing Christmas by the Highway display just off of RR 1431.

-Along with numerous Christmas lights displays, other holiday events include fun in the snow and opportunities to step back in time 100 years, or 2,000 years.
+Along with numerous Christmas lights displays, other holiday events include fun in the snow and opportunities to step back in time.

 - Visit the Lyndon B. Johnson State Park and Historic Site for Christmas traditions from the childhood and adult life of President Johnson.